Elderberries (Sambucus nigra) are a fantastic home remedy for colds and flu and are backed by both science and traditional use.

 - Fill the jar about 1/4 of the way, if using dried elderberries, or 1/2 of the way if using fresh berries.

-- Add a few pinches of antiviral herbs, if you’d like.
+- Add a few pinches of antiviral herbs in the jar, if you’d like.

-- Use a chopstick or knife to gently stir and release any air bubbles; add more vodka if needed.
+- Use a chopstick or knife to gently stir and release any air bubbles; add more alcohol if needed.

 - Cover with a lid, label, and tuck in a dark cabinet for 4 to 6 weeks, or longer.